chb/indivo_server/README.rst

 Welcome to Indivo
 =================

-Indivo is the original personally controlled health record (PCHR) system.
+Indivo™ is the original personally controlled health record (PCHR) system.
 A PCHR enables an individual to own and manage a complete, secure, digital copy of her health and wellness information.
 Indivo integrates health information across sites of care and over time.
-Indivo is free and open-source, uses open, unencumbered standards, and is actively deployed in diverse settings.
+Indivo™ is free and open-source, uses open, unencumbered standards, and is actively deployed in diverse settings.

-See indivohealth.org for more information about the project.
+See http://docs.indivohealth.org for technical documentation and installation guides

-See docs.indivohealth.org for technical documentation.
+See http://indivohealth.org for more information about the project and Indivohealth™

 Licensing